mj789-98/mj789-98/README.md

 **`Unity Developer (Indie Game Developer/Google Play Console Builder/)`**

 I'm an Indie GameDeveloper exploring and learning new stuff everyday.
-I have created and published Android game on Google PlayStore and A platform adventure PC game on
+I have created and published an Android game on Google PlayStore and a platformer adventure, PC game on
-Itich.io  Actively exploring new tech outside of my domain and doing a hands on lab using what I have learned.
+Itich.io.
+I am actively exploring new tech and tools which are new to my domain.
   <p>
   <img alt="total stars" title="Total stars on GitHub" src="https://custom-icon-badges.demolab.com/github/stars/mj789-98?color=55960c&style=for-the-badge&labelColor=488207&logo=star"/></a>
    </p>=